pteetor/Workshop/README.md

 Workshop
 ========

-Materials for the Introduction to R Workshop
+Materials for the _Introduction to R_ Workshop.